atreides1/HW2-Hash-it-out/README.md

 To compile the client, enter ```g++ -Wall -Wextra -pedantic client.cc frameworktest.cc -o client -lcurl```.
 Run with ```./client``` on a different terminal window.
 Currently set to work with server address 0.0.0.0:18080

+Our tests currently do not pass for the client side, as set (for the client) does not properly work.
+This is because all of our tests rely on the set function working.
+However, on the server side, we can clearly see get, delete, and memsize requests going through from the client.
+To test the server commands, we used curl -X <METHOD> http://127.0.0.1:18080/<param> to test each command/method.
+Thank you for reading!

 # HW2-Hash-it-out
 Sierra and Mercy's Cache homework assignment for CSCI 389 (If possible, view on your favorite text editor - Github's README format is messy.)